 The first possible reason is that quantum computers operate in a manner so different from classical computers that our techniques for designing algorithms and our intuitions for understanding the process of computation no longer work.
-The second reason is that there really might be relatively few problems for which quantum computers can offer a substantial
+The second reason is that there really might be relatively few problems for which quantum computers can offer a substantial speed-up over classical computers, and we may have already discovered many or all of the important techniques for constructing quantum algorithms.

 Best quantum algorithms typically provide a quadratic or low-order polynomial speed-up [42].
-Furthermore, there are pointers [1, 20] suggesting that quantum computers cannot offer more than a (perhaps small) polynomial advantage for NP-complete problems,5 and such a speed-up would struggle to compete with the heuristic approaches commonly used to solve them in practice.
+Furthermore, there are pointers [1, 20] suggesting that quantum computers cannot offer more than a (perhaps small) polynomial advantage for NP-complete problems, and such a speed-up would struggle to compete with the heuristic approaches commonly used to solve them in practice.
 However, even a polynomial-order speed-up could be of significant benefit for problems requiring exact solutions or for problems that can classically be solved in sub-exponential time, like the graph isomorphism problem (see [31]).